ZA

 The 5 questions to ask (copy/paste)

-- “Can you confirm the deceased was a UIF contributor (and the UIF reference if available)?”
+- “Can you confirm the deceased was a UIF contributor?”

-- “Which dependants qualify for this case, and what is the required proof?”
+- “Which dependants qualify for this case, and what proof is required?”

-- “What is the document checklist — please provide it in writing (email/printout)?”
+- “What is the document checklist — please provide it in writing?”

-- “How do we submit, and what is the reference/acknowledgement for our submission?”
+- “How do we submit, and what is the acknowledgement or reference?”

 - “What is the expected timeline, and how do we check status?”